dashbird/site/content/blog/exploring-lambda-limitations.md

 aws s3 mb s3://mlearn-test --region ap-south-1
 ```

 This will create S3 bucket for us.
-Now we’ll upload our package to this bucket and update our lambda function with the S3 object key.
+Now we’ll upload our package to this bucket and update our Lambda function with the S3 object key.

 ```
 aws s3 cp ./ s3://mlearn-test/ --recursive --exclude "*" --include "MachineLearning.zip"
 ```

-Once our package is uploaded into the bucket we’ll update our lambda function with the package’s object key.
+Once our package is uploaded into the bucket we’ll update our Lambda function with the package’s object key.

 ```
 aws lambda update-function-code --function-name mlearn-test --region ap-south-1 --s3-bucket mlearn-test --s3-key MachineLearning.zip
 ```

-This time it shows no error even after updating our lambda function and we’re able to upload our package successfully.
+This time it shows no error even after updating our Lambda function and we’re able to upload our package successfully.
 Which means that the package size can be greater than 50 MB if uploaded through S3 instead of uploading directly.
 Since our package size is about 132 MB after compression we are still not clear what is the maximum limit of the package to be uploaded.

-In order to get the maximum limit we’ll create a random data of about 300 MB and upload it through S3 and update our lambda function.
+In order to get the maximum limit we’ll create a random data of about 300 MB and upload it through S3 and update our Lambda function.

 ```
 fsutil file createnew sample300.txt 350000000